SeeedDocument/Seeed-WiKi/docs/Grove-Variable_Color_LED.md

 ```
 -   Upload the code.Adjust the three adjustable resistances, I am sure you will like it.
 Have a try!

+## Try it in JAVA!

+Check out this tutorial for the [Grove Variable Color LED](https://github.com/oci-pronghorn/FogLight-Grove/blob/master/VariableColorLED/README.md).
+Its part of the open source framework FogLight where  many of the [Grove Devices](https://github.com/oci-pronghorn/FogLight-Grove) are supported.
+It was designed for IoT applications and provides an integrated web server.

 Resources
 ---------